linea-it/occultation-hs/userdocs/pages/tutorial/tutorial.rst

 |

-Most properties of the star are already set as we have it on the catalog.
-For most applications Star distance and Proper Motion Correction should be checked.
-It is important that we calculate its apparent diameter (at the end of the modal).
-For that we have a few methods, nominally Kervella and Van Belle.
+Most star properties are already set, as we have them on the catalog.
+For most applications, Star distance and Proper Motion Correction should be checked.
+We must calculate its apparent diameter (at the end of the modal).
+We have a few methods, nominally Kervella and Van Belle.
 For both, most data is set when we create the project.

 Now, to the Light Curve.
-This process consists of choosing a file and defining the columns of interest for each of the parameters.
+This process consists of choosing a file and defining the columns of interest for each parameter.
 There is not much more to it in this step.
 Remember to check the time format used.

 |